eduvpn/python-eduvpn-client/doc/installation.rst

 .. note::

     This requires the installation of system packages using your distributions package manager.
-    Consult the `Makefile`_ for the complete list.
+See the previous section for the `Makefile` targets for your system.

 Development version